 Drug pricing reform in the U.S. is both further along than it's been in years and stuck facing the same long odds that have frustrated past attempts at a major federal overhaul.

-Drugmakers, meanwhile, argue that prices are no longer the issue they were, citing declining "net" prices as they pay larger rebates and discounts to insurers off of their drug's wholesale price.
+Drugmakers, meanwhile, argue prices are no longer the issue they were, citing declining "net" prices as they pay larger rebates and discounts to insurers off of their drug's wholesale price.
 Those so-called list prices are often still rising, albeit at lower rates than before.

 Their arguments might lose out, however, to high-profile examples like Biogen's initial decision to price its new Alzheimer's drug Aduhelm at $56,000 a year for a typical patient, which it later cut in half after facing sustained criticism.
 Even so, Medicare still decided to sharply restrict coverage to only patients in clinical trials.